jonisavo/space-invaders-vs/README.md

 [Karmatic Arcade](https://www.1001fonts.com/karmatic-arcade-font.html) font by Vic Fieger

+## Known issues

+The game was not made with multiple resolutions in mind, mostly because I have very little knowledge of Unity and did not have the time to design a responsive UI.
+Playing the game with a screen resolution higher than 1080p may result in strange visuals.

 ## To do

 1. Open "pause" menu in-game (with audio options and possibility to leave)